FACT-Finder-Web-Components/magento2-module/README.md

 Once response from FACT-Finder is available, proxy controller emits an `ff_proxy_post_dispatch` event which allows user to listen in order to modify and enrich recieved data

 ![Communication Overview](docs/assets/communication-overview.png "Communication Overview")

+### Using FACT-Finder on category pages
+Module in order to preserve categories URLs and hence SEO get use of standard Magento routing with the combination of FACT-Finder availability to pass custom parameters to search request.
+Once user is landed on category page.
+Search request is performed immediately (thanks to `search-immediate` communication parameter usage).
+To enable

 ## Modification examples
 Our Magento 2 module offers a fully working integration out of the box.
 However, most projects may require